Should We Wed Them?

 Should We Wed Them?
 (French: Faut-il les marier ?) is a 1932 French comedy film directed by Pierre Billon and Carl Lamac and starring Anny Ondra, Lucien Baroux and Marcelle Praince.
+The film's sets were designed by the art directors Otto Erdmann and Hans Sohnle.
 It is the French-language version of the Austrian film The Cruel Mistress.

-The film's sets were designed by Otto Erdmann and Hans Sohnle.
+Synopsis

+Professor Bock is in the process of inaugurating a new museum, the anonymous donation for which actually came from his sister in law, a former tight rope walker, who he dislikes.